syncfusion-content/javascript-docs/js/TagCloud/Data-Binding.md

 It maps the corresponding text field name from the data table or **JSON** data that is assigned to the dataSource with the text property of the **TagCloud** control.
 The text value that is fetched from the table renders the value to be displayed in the **TagCloud**.

-### url
+### URL

-url field in the data table or **JSON** data assigned the datasource is mapped to the url property of the **TagCloud** control.
-The url property defines the link to be navigated on clicking the corresponding text item.
+URL field in the data table or **JSON** data assigned the datasource is mapped to the URL property of the **TagCloud** control.
+The URL property defines the link to be navigated on clicking the corresponding text item.

 ### frequency